 "There is always the potential for an individual or a small cell to take that logic to its extreme conclusion and rather than waiting for the battle, to take the battle to the mosques in this case and engaging in offensive rather than defensive violence," said Perry.
 "I think that there is a really strong probability that someone will go off the rails."

 Staking Out Mosques

 Connected to the anti-Islam sentiment is a sense of paranoia in the group, one that is reinforced by the sharing of debunked news stories and far-right wing commentary from sites like Rebel Media or Infowars.
-The members of the group, like their counterparts worldwide, are distrustful of mainstream news and often stray into an extreme conspiratorial territory.
+The members of the group, like their counterparts worldwide, are distrustful of mainstream news and often stray into extreme conspiratorial territory.

 An example of this came when four hunters went missing in northern Alberta in late April.
 Though the incident has been explained as an accident, Welling implied that jihadis may have killed them and there must be "terrorist training camps" in northern Alberta.
-On May 21, Welling posted that he had conducted "undercover intel" of a northeast Calgary mosque where he believed (with no evidence) that jihadis were being trained—when staking out the mosque he claimed he saw crates being brought in at 4:30 AM that he asserts must have been full of guns and ammunitions.
+On May 21, Welling posted that he had conducted "undercover intel" of a north-east Calgary mosque where he believed (with no evidence) that jihadis were being trained—when staking out the mosque he claimed he saw crates being brought in at 4:30 AM that he asserts must have been full of guns and ammunitions.
 (He doesn't provide any evidence for his allegation.)
-In speaking to VICE about this, Welling claimed that the group, himself included, is "actively checking into" 16 mosques across Canada through the use of stakeouts.
+In speaking to VICE about this, Welling claimed that the group, himself included, are "actively checking into" 16 mosques across Canada through the use of stakeouts.